-- ensure that staff understand the issues of radicalisation, that they are able to recognise the signs of vulnerability or radicalisation and know how to refer their concerns; - receive safeguarding concerns about pupils who may be vulnerable to the risk of radicalisation or are showing signs of radicalisation; - make referrals to appropriate agencies with regard to concerns about radicalisation; - liaise with partners, including the Local Children's Safeguarding Board and the police. - Act as a single point of contact for radicalisation and extremism enquiries internally - Upload information regarding Prevent onto the school website as a point of reference for the school community. - Complete the school's Prevent Duty self-assessment. - Complete Prevent training (Online CHANNEL general awareness training and WRAP (Workshop to Raise Awareness of Prevent where this is available) and support training for staff.
+• ensure that staff understand the issues of radicalisation, that they are able to recognise the signs of vulnerability or radicalisation and know how to refer their concerns:

+- receive safeguarding concerns about pupils who may be vulnerable to the risk of radicalisation or are showing signs of radicalisation; - make referrals to appropriate agencies with regard to concerns about radicalisation; - liaise with partners, including the Local Children's Safeguarding Board and the police. - Act as a single point of contact for radicalisation and extremism enquiries internally - Make this policy, informing parents about the Prevent Duty, available on the school website. - Complete the school's Prevent Duty self-assessment. - Complete Prevent training (Online CHANNEL general awareness training and WRAP (Workshop to Raise Awareness of Prevent where this is available) and arrange training for staff. - Jill Talbot (Headteacher / DSL) is the lead member of staff for PREVENT.